Excel VLOOKUP is Not Returning the Correct Value – 9 Reasons and Solutions

 VLOOKUP Not Returning Correct Value

-Reason-01: Not Defining Match Type
+Reason 1 – Not Defining the Match Type

 Excel Vlookup Not Returning Correct Value because of Not Defining Match Type